ten0s/homebrew-brew-cache/README.md

 Cache: fcbb2f2ca6958fa9218c035e8cfef96cd6e92164 is up-to-date
 ```

-### Search for a locally installed package that owns the given file
+### Search for a locally installed packages that own the given file

 #### Pattern is a simple string